rodionlim/portfolio-manager-go/README.md

 # Portfolio Valuation Tool

-An application to value equities, fx, commodities, cash, bonds, govies and cryptocurrencies in your personal portfolio.
+An application to value equities, fx, commodities, cash, bonds (corps / gov), and cryptocurrencies in your personal portfolio.

 ## Features

 - Value assets based on current market prices
 - Fetch market data based on free data sources (Yahoo finance, Google finance, dividends.sg, ilovessb.com) with local cache
-- Output portfolio data in a CSV file for easy access and manipulation
+- Output portfolio blotter data in a CSV file for easy access and manipulation
-- Import / Export portfolio data from CSV file for easy migration to other portfolio systems
+- Import / Export portfolio blotter data from CSV file for easy migration to other portfolio systems
 - Store portfolio, reference, dividends and coupon data in leveldb for persistence
-- Calculate total portfolio value based on current prices
-- Display detailed information for individual assets
+- Display detailed information for individual and aggregated assets
 - OpenAPI compliant for easy integration with other systems

 ## Installation